phosphorjs/phosphorjs.github.io/src/about.md

  Phosphor is a few things:

   - A high performance paneled/tabbed/docked layout system.
 There is truly nothing else out there like this right now.

   - A virtual DOM component system that designed for content inside that layout system.
-It would be simple enough to also use of other component inside it(like react.js components) inside the phosphor layout logic as well.
+It would be simple enough to also use of other component inside it (like react.js components) inside the phosphor layout logic as well.

-      react.js from the component perspective.

 ## Examples.